Skip to content

 Get the latest Syracuse news delivered right to your inbox.
 Subscribe to our sports newsletter here.

-It’s already apparent this team is better than the one SU fielded last season, which went 12-18 in the program’s worst year under Felisha Legette-Jack.
-But the question was never whether the Orange can beat up smaller schools.
-Legette-Jack gets paid to win the big ones.
+It was already apparent this team is better than the one SU fielded last season, which went 12-18 in the program’s worst year under Felisha Legette-Jack.
+Syracuse beat up four smaller schools to start the year, then proved it can contend with Power Four teams in Friday’s 61-49 win over Utah.

-Aside from a narrow loss to No. 1 UConn Friday, the Wolverines trounced their first four opponents of the season, including a blowout win over then-No. 24 Notre Dame.
-SU hadn’t seen a comparable animal since a 30-point loss to then-No. 11 Duke last February.
+It was always going to be a difficult matchup for Syracuse.
+Aside from a narrow loss to No. 1 UConn Friday, the Wolverines trounced their first four opponents of the season, including a blowout win over then-No. 18 Notre Dame.

 The 25-point deficit was far too much to surmount in the final 10 minutes.
 In fact, the Wolverines extended it to as much as 33 at the 6:51 mark after two triples from Olson and Alyssa Crockett.